Paul McCallum (gridiron football)

-Paul McCallum (born January 7, 1970) is a former Canadian football punter and placekicker.
-McCallum had been a member of four different CFL franchises, one XFL team, an NFL Europa team, and a Scottish third division club.
-At the time of his retirement, McCallum was the oldest active player in the CFL, having played in 23 seasons over the course of his career.
+Paul McCallum (born January 7, 1970) is a Canadian former professional football punter and placekicker who played in the Canadian Football League (CFL).
+He is a two-time Grey Cup champion, having won with the BC Lions in 2006 and 2011.
+He is also a six-time CFL West All-Star and a two-time CFL All-Star.
+He was also named the Grey Cup Most Valuable Canadian in 2006 and won the CFL's Most Outstanding Special Teams Award in 2011.
+McCallum had been a member of three different CFL franchises, one XFL team, a WLAF team, and a Scottish third division club.
+At the time of his retirement, McCallum was the oldest active player in the CFL, having played in 24 seasons over the course of his career.

 Junior career

 McCallum played junior football with the Surrey Rams of the Canadian Junior Football League.
 He was a member of the BC Junior Football League Champion Surrey Rams who faced the Ottawa Sooners at Lansdowne Park in Ottawa for the Canadian Junior Football League Canadian Bowl Championship, losing 35-18.

-Professional career

 Soccer

 After a long youth soccer career in North Vancouver, Surrey, and Delta, BC, McCallum went on to play for Team BC at the Canada Summer Games as well as national tournaments with the BC Provincial program U16 (1985) and U18 (1986–1987).
 He also suited up briefly for the Vancouver 86ers for a preseason tournament (while in Grade 12 at Surrey BC's Queen Elizabeth Sr Sec.) in Kelowna, BC, and scored for the club there.
 McCallum travelled to Scotland at 19 years of age to play professional soccer in the Scottish Third Division for clubs St. Mirren and Hamilton Academicals.
 His cousin, Brian O'Neill, was also a professional soccer player for Celtic FC, Wolfsburg, Derby County, Preston North End, Nottingham Forest, and Aberdeen FC.
 Upon his return from the UK, McCallum started playing for the Surrey Rams Junior Football Club of the BC Junior Football League.